ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

 Scoping handling
 ----------------

-DPF needs to know the IDs of the data on the fields, so that it can apply an operator on on the correspondent entities.

-By providing these integers we only select the data with an ID in common.
+DPF needs to know the IDs of the data on the fields.
+By providing these integers we only select the data with an ID in common when using an operator

 Here we will use two different fields to understand this functioning: